 These are firm peaks.
 They should be able to hold their shape.
 If you beat for a few seconds longer, they can become even stiffer.

 However, if you beat for too long, they break apart.
-It is easy to rectify overbeaten whites though by adding another egg white and very lightly by hand, whisking it in.
+It is easy to rectify overbeaten whites though.
+Add another egg white and very lightly by hand, whisk it in.

 Parting pics … egrets on Lake Naivasha